luyangsi/Crossref_Metadata_Analysis/README.md

 **Run the Code**
-1. Download the "retraction-indexing-agreement" folder or clone the web URL: https://github.com/infoqualitylab/retraction-indexing-agreement.git
+1. Download the "Crossref_Metadata_Analysis" folder or clone the web URL: https://github.com/luyangsi/Crossref_Metadata_Analysis.git
 2. Set your working directory to  “retraction-indexing-agreement” and create data, result, src subfolders.
 Create subfolders for data as shown below.
 3. Run the code in the src subfolder.